r-spatial/RQGIS/README.md

 -   Take care of the error message: ERROR 1: Can't load requested DLL: C:4~1\_FileGDB.dll 193: %1 ist keine zulässige Win32-Anwendung.
 -   Write find\_root for Linux and Apple
 -   Write html-vignette, i.e. present a more complex QGIS example
--   find out if SAGA and GRASS can be located somewhere else on the system, i.e. if they can be located outside of C:/OSGeo4W64
+-   find out if SAGA and GRASS can be located somewhere else on the system, i.e. if they can be located outside of C:/OSGeo4W64.
+I think they might but that would make it quite hard to set the environment under Windows since the OSGeo4W-installation already comes with various batch scripts to set up the environment.
+Not using the OSGeo4W-installation would mean to set up the environment manually.
+I don't think that this is a good idea, especially if you aim to do so in a generic way.
--   look for SAGA, GRASS GIS, GDAL, sys, etc. (and find out if we need sys and if we need to specify the paths to the GIS in QGIS, I don't think so)
--   you should write a `check_apps`-function testing if all necessary components were installed (saga, rgdal, grass, qgis, Python, msys, ...)
--   write a function set\_env() replacing find\_root since OSGeo Apps are located in various locations under Linux/Mac
+-   extent set\_env() so that it can be run under UNIX systems